ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 The first thing to note is that when you run `whoami` within the container you should see the username that you are signed in as on the host system when you run the container.
 For example, if my username is `c.username`:

 ~~~
-$ singularity shell hello-world.sif
+$ singularity shell ubuntu.sif
 Singularity> whoami
 c.username
 ~~~
 {: .language-bash}

 But hang on!
-I downloaded the standard, public version of the `hello-world.sif` image from Singularity Hub.
+I downloaded the standard, public version of the `ubuntu` image from Docker Hub.
 I haven't customised it in any way.
 How is it configured with my own user details?!

 If you have any familiarity with Linux system administration, you may be aware that in Linux, users and their Unix groups are configured in the `/etc/passwd` and `/etc/group` files respectively.
 In order for the shell within the container to know of my user, the relevant user information needs to be available within these files within the container.